Frequently Asked Questions

 Asheville tours meet on site.
 Pre-registration is required.
 Directions are posted here by 7 pm the night before the tour.
 See also previous and next question.

 We can't tell you where we're going sooner than the night before because most of the time, we don't know.
 Like a snorkeling trip, we go where the conditions are best.
 If it threatens to rain, we may go someplace else.

 There is a reason hunter-gatherer societies are nomadic.
 When you choose to forage, it's Mother Nature that sets the itinerary.

 Most people are surprised at how easy our tours usually are.
 We generally choose fairly open, flat terrain and take three hours to travel no more than a third of a mile.
 In that time, participants have several opportunities to spread out and see what they can find.
 At those times, participants can walk as far or stay as close as they want.
 We do take the entire group off-trail, however, where it's brushy in places, the ground is uneven, and there are rocks and fallen branches to watch out for, so long pants and sturdy shoes are recommended.
 If you have any concerns, please check with us.

-On our tours, particularly at the beginning and the end, there are times when we may spend up to 45 minutes in one spot.
+On our tours, particularly at the beginning and the end, there are times when we may spend up to half an hour in one spot.
 If anyone in your party would have trouble standing for that long and would not be comfortable sitting on the ground, we have light folding chairs we can bring along.
 Just let us know and we would be happy to accommodate you.

 Foraging is not "Man vs. Wild."
 It's often, quite literally, a walk in the park.
 Just ask Norma Forbes.
 Come see for yourself that the "Garden of Eden" is just a few steps away.